TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/Cgl.rst

 PHP
 ===

 Make sure you are using the correct PHP codestyle.
-It is **PSR-2** at the time of writing and specified in the :ref:`TYPO3 Coding Guidelines
+It is **PSR-1 / PSR-2** at the time of writing and specified in the :ref:`TYPO3 Coding Guidelines
 <t3coreapi:cgl>`.

-The section on how to setup PhpStorm includes information on how to configure the correct coding style: :ref:`phpstorm-setup-cgl`.
+See :ref:`PhpStorm setup: CGL <phpstorm-setup-cgl>` for information on how to configure the correct coding style.

 The Appendix contains information on scripts to check / fix coding guideline issues: :ref:`cgl-fix-my-commit`